Hungarian Turanism

-Hungarian Turanism (Turánizmus / Turanizmus) is a diverse Turanist phenomenon that revolves around an identification or association of Hungarian history and people with the histories and peoples of Central Asia, Inner Asia or the Ural region.
+Hungarian Turanism (Turánizmus / Turanizmus) is a diverse Turanist phenomenon that revolves around an identification or association of Hungarians and Hungarian history with the histories and peoples of Inner Asia and the Eurasian Steppe.
 It includes many different conceptions and served as the guiding principle of many political movements.
 It was most lively in the second half of the 19th century and the first half of the 20th century.

 Overview

 As a scientific movement, Turanism was concerned with research into Asian cultures in the context of Hungarian history and culture.
 It was embodied and represented by many scholars who had shared premises (i.e. the Asian origin of the Hungarians, and their kinship with Asian peoples), and arrived at the same or very similar conclusions.
 Turanism was a driving force in the development of the Hungarian social sciences, especially in the development of linguistics and archaeology.

 Political Turanism was born in the 19th century, in response to the growing influence of Pan-Germanism and Pan-Slavism, both of which were seen by Hungarians as very dangerous to the nation, and the state of Hungary, because the country had large ethnic German and Slavic populations.
-This political ideology originated in the work of the Finnish nationalist and linguist Matthias Alexander Castrén, who presented a belief in the racial unity and future greatness of the Ural-Altaic peoples.
-He concluded that the Finns originated in Central Asia and believed that far from being a small, isolated people, they were part of a larger community that included such peoples as the Magyars, the Turks, and the Mongols etc. Political Turanism was a romantic nationalist movement, which stressed the importance of the common ancestry and the cultural affinity of the Hungarians, the peoples of the Caucasus and the peoples of Inner and Central Asia, such as the Turks, Mongols, Parsis etc. It called for closer collaboration and a political alliance between them and Hungary, as a means of securing and furthering the shared interests and countering the threats which were posed by the policies of the great powers of Europe.
+The foundations of political Turanism were influenced by the works of 19th-century linguists and ethnologists, such as Finnish nationalist and scholar Matthias Alexander Castrén, who presented a belief in the racial unity the Ural-Altaic peoples.
+Political Turanism was a romantic nationalist movement, which stressed the importance of the common ancestry and the cultural affinity of the Hungarians, the peoples of the Caucasus and the peoples of Inner and Central Asia, such as the Turks, Mongols, Parsis etc. It called for closer collaboration and a political alliance between them and Hungary, as a means of securing and furthering the shared interests and countering the threats which were posed by the policies of the great powers of Europe.
 The idea of a "Turanian brotherhood and collaboration" was borrowed from the Pan-Slavic concept of "Slavic brotherhood and collaboration".

 After the First World War, political Turanism played a role in the formation of Hungarian far-right ideologies because of its ethnic nationalist nature.
 It began to carry anti-Jewish sentiments and tried to prove the "existence and superiority of a unified Hungarian race".
 Nonetheless, Andrew C. Janos, a Hungarian political scientist of the University of California, Berkeley, asserts that Turanism's role in the interwar development of far-right ideologies was negligible.

 In the communist era which began after the Second World War and ended in 1989, Turanism was portrayed and vilified as an exclusively fascist ideology.
 Since the fall of communism in 1989 there has been a renewal of interest in Turanism.